 You may start to realize that you don’t care about one thing as much as you once thought, but there is something that excites you every time you reflect on it.

-In order for your vision board to be effective, you have to engage with it and allow it to guide your actions toward achieving your goals.
+For your vision board to be effective, you have to engage with it and allow it to guide your actions toward achieving your goals.
 Your vision board will act as a constant reminder of where you want to be, so as you’re in the process of creating it, be intentional about what you choose to put on there.

-Now, if you want to take this concept to the next level, then one way to do that is to host a vision board party, which we show you how to do in this article.
+Now, if you want to take this concept to the next level, one way to do that is to host a vision board party, which we show you how to do in this article.